Train ML models with Ray

 and identify whether the job is assigned to GPU 0 or GPU 1.
 Keep monitoring the nvtop output as you bring up a second terminal on “node-mltrain”.

-In that second terminal bring down the Docker container in which you Ray Train job is running (ray-worker-0 has GPU 0 and ray-worker-1 has GPU 1) - run one of these two commands -
+In that second terminal bring down the Docker container in which you Ray Train job is running - run one of these two commands -

 # runs on node-mltrain